 STUDENTS OF ALL AGES AND LEVELS ARE WELCOME.

 - I enjoy teaching all ages and levels, but for elementary school age children, I do require substantial parental involvement until students are approximately 10 years old.
 This means that a parent attends lessons along with the child and takes notes.
 Very rarely, a child focuses better without a parent present at the lesson.
 If a parent is not attending the lesson, I take a video of the lesson which I send to the parent to view.
 Parents of older students are also always welcome to sit in on lessons and observe.

 - Particular attention is given to a natural and injury-free technique and to thorough mastery of all studied materials.
 Parents and students are encouraged to take videos of my demonstrating certain techniques at the lesson.
 I maintain a YouTube channel with videos of technical aspects and of student literature.
 Videos of student performances are for the most part unlisted so only parents and students can access them.

-THERE ARE LIMITED OPPORTUNITIES TO MAKE UP OR RESCHEDULE MISSED LESSONS.
+THERE ARE LIMITED OPPORTUNITIES TO RESCHEDULE MISSED LESSONS.

-- I understand that children usually don’t give you 24 hours notice that they will be sick the next day and therefore unable to attend their piano lesson.
-However, the sooner I know that you will have to miss a lesson, the better; it allows me to make use of the time, perhaps offering the time to a different student who has a scheduling conflict.
-No-shows will not be made up.
+- The sooner I know that you will have to miss a lesson, the better; it allows me to make use of the time, perhaps offering the time to a different student who has a scheduling conflict.

 ANY OUTSIDE PERFORMANCE BY THE STUDENT, BE IT FOR SCHOOL, CHURCH OR ANY OTHER VENUE, MUST BE DISCUSSED WITH THE TEACHER.